 A good place to start when making your garden bird-friendly is to find simple, effective ways to welcome more birds into your outside space.
 To get started, read our guide, How to Attract More Birds to Your Garden, and try some of the easy tips and advice.

-If you’re welcoming more wildlife into your garden, it’s really important to consider their safety.
+It’s really important to consider safety when welcoming more wildlife into your garden.
 Domestic cats, even those well-fed, are natural hunters and can be a serious threat to birds.
 In our guide How To Protect Garden Birds From Cats, you’ll find helpful tips on how to create a safe outdoor space and ways to place feeders out of reach.
 These easy steps not only keep birds protected but also deter cats from your garden.

 Window collisions are a common cause of injury for garden birds.
 Large glass panes often reflect the sky and trees so well that birds can’t tell they’re hitting a barrier.
 Our detailed guide, How To Stop Garden Birds Hitting Windows, offers simple, effective solutions.
 You’ll learn how to adjust feeders, use window decals, and add external screens.
 These steps help protect local wildlife and keep your home safe, all while letting in plenty of natural light.